ElanMedoff/personal-site/_posts/parent-dependent-and-parent-agnostic-children.md

 <div data-daisy="alert">

-I'd highly recommend checking out Dan Abramov's [A Complete Guide to useEffect](https://overreacted.io/a-complete-guide-to-useeffect/) <span data-daisy="aside">[external link]</span> if the mechanics of `useEffect` aren't so clear to you.
+I'd highly recommend checking out Dan Abramov's [A Complete Guide to useEffect](https://overreacted.io/a-complete-guide-to-useeffect/) if the mechanics of `useEffect` aren't so clear to you.

 </div>